Key Things to Know

-As its name implies, dividend paying whole life insurance is a form of whole life insurance that earns a dividend from the insurance company that issues the policy.
-The official insurance term used to identify a dividend paying whole life policy is “participating” because the policy participates in the divisible surplus (i.e. profits) of the insurance company.
+As its name suggests, dividend-paying whole life insurance is a type of whole life insurance that generates dividends.
+The official insurance term used to identify a dividend-paying whole life policy is “participating,” as the policy shares in the divisible surplus (profits) of the insurance company.

-Life insurance dividends provide a lot of value that enhance various features of a whole life policy beyond the guaranteed features.
-Life insurance dividends also enjoy several tax favorable benefits.
+Life insurance dividends provide significant value that enhance various features of a whole life policy beyond its guaranteed benefits.
+Additionally, life insurance dividends enjoy several tax-favorable benefits.

 How do Whole Life Dividends Work?